 The 2019-20 Capital Budget continues to focus on the renewal of infrastructure.
-The Council has in excess of \$500m (Current Replacement Values) of infrastructure assets that it manages, to ensure that our current and future communities have access to the ongoing services these assets provide.
+The Council has in excess of \$507m (Current Replacement Values) of infrastructure assets that it manages, to ensure that our current and future communities have access to the ongoing services these assets provide.

-This year our Capital Investment Program will include \$9.274m on the renewal of our existing assets and \$4.811m in providing additional assets for capacity improvements to our infrastructure to meet service level demand.
+This year our capital investment program will include \$9.274m on the renewal of our existing asset and \$4.811m in providing additional assets for capacity improvements to our infrastructure to meet service level demand.

-The total of \$14.085m for the Capital Investment Program (excluding new capital initiatives) is slightly higher than the Long Term Financial Plan target of \$13.852m and considered to be the appropriate level of sustainable investment to meet the Council strategic goal to have a proactive long term view regarding the renewal and maintenance of its infrastructure.
+The total of \$14.085m for the capital investment program (excluding new capital initiatives) is slightly higher than the Long Term Financial Plan target of \$13.852m and considered to be the appropriate level of sustainable investment to meet the Council strategic goal to have a proactive long term view regarding the renewal and maintenance of its infrastructure.

 The detailed Capital Works Program is in Appendix 2 and contains the planned budget for 2019-20, as well as some intended budget amounts for 2020-21 and 2021-22.
-These intended budget allocations for the subsequent years are indicative and depend upon adoption of the usual Annual Budget processes.
-They will assist Council in planning, scoping and project delivery of future projects and programs.
+These intended budget allocations for the subsequent years are indicative and pending adoption from the usual annual budget processes, but will assist Council in planning, scoping and project delivery of future projects and programs.